Razumovskyy/MARFA/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## References
-- Fomin, B.A.
-(1995). _Effective interpolation technique for line-by-line calculations of radiation absorption in gases_.
-Journal of Quantitative Spectroscopy and Radiative Transfer, 53(6), 663–669.
+- Fomin, B. A. _Effective interpolation technique for line-by-line calculations of radiation absorption in gases._ Journal of Quantitative Spectroscopy and Radiative Transfer 53.6 (1995): 663-669.
+- Tonkov, M. V., et al. _Measurements and empirical modeling of pure CO<sub>2</sub> absorption in the 2.3-μm region at room temperature: far wings, allowed and collision-induced bands._ Applied optics 35.24 (1996): 4863-4870.
+- Pollack, James B., et al. _Near-infrared light from Venus' nightside: A spectroscopic analysis._ Icarus 103.1 (1993): 1-42.
+- Perrin, M. Y., and J. M. Hartmann. _Temperature-dependent measurements and modeling of absorption by CO<sub>2</sub>-N<sub>2</sub> mixtures in the far line-wings of the 4.3 μm CO<sub>2</sub> band._ Journal of Quantitative Spectroscopy and Radiative Transfer 42.4 (1989): 311-317.